hellowaywewe/spdk/doc/blobkv.md

 - Block storage in SPDK applications is provided by the SPDK bdev layer.
 SPDK bdev includes:

-    * a generic class for implementing bdev drivers on those devices
+    * a generic bdev class for implementing bdev drivers on those devices
     * bdev drivers for NVMe, Blob bdev, Linux AIO and Ceph RBD

- We design
+Our original design was to build key/value device abstraction layer on the same floor of the block device abstraction layer，and the key/value device abstraction layer connects up to the BlobKV and down to the NVMe device.
+Simply, it means key/value is directly mapped to the physical block address (like key/value --> PBA).